muratk3n/thirdwave/en/tweets/2019/week50.md

 So the aging Ginsburg is no "bulwark" against anything, against Trump, whatever.
 Maybe it is good she is on her way out, no?
-With the right lens lota heroes become zero.
+With the right lens lota heroes become zeros.

 "Clinton also appointed pro-monopoly judges.
 When Clinton appointed Supreme Court justices, he picked Stephen Breyer and Ruth Bader